DennohKim/react-valfo-project/README.md

  [Go Back to the top](#Valfo)

 ### Technology  Used
+* HTML - Structure the website
-* TAILWINDCSS - which was used to style the User Interface.
+* TAILWINDCSS - To style the User Interface.
-* REACT
+* REACT - Context API for state management
+* FIREBASE - For user authentication

 [Go Back to the top](#Valfo)

 ## License